 Take into account the country’s economic circumstances when you’re choosing your destinations.
 The worse off a country is economically, the greater the likelihood of violent crime and tourist scams.

 For example, at the time of writing this article, Greece has an unemployment rate of 25%, which has led to destitute locals targeting tourists with all sorts of shakedowns.
-Much as I would love to visit Greece, it’s not on my current bucket list until things improve.
+Greece is still on my bucket list, but I'll wait a while until things improve.

-North Korea is another country (or should I say, private dictatorship) that I will probably never see, due to the insanity of its capricious leader.
+North Korea is another country that I will never see, due to the insanity of its capricious leader.
 I’ll leave this country to more courageous travel writers who are better equipped to deal with the potential pitfalls and spending time in the custody of fanatical secret police.

 Also consult the international travel warnings issued by the British and Canadian governments.
 These reports don’t always agree with the U.S. State Department’s assessment, and may paint a better or worse picture, but at least you have more information to work with.

-When in doubt about a country, don’t go.
+When in doubt about the safety of a country, don’t go.